Table of Contents

 City wear: Dress is less strict for men, but it still pays to be modest.
 Dress according to the season.

 Temple wear: Covering your arms and legs is just as important for men as it is for women.
-Don’t wear jeans or other western items such as leather belts.
+Don’t wear jeans or other Western items such as leather belts.
 Loose cotton pants paired with a respectable shirt should be sufficient but if you really want to be respectful, wear a white Indian kurta/pajama set.
-I like to wear a dhoti (cloth wrapped around waist extending to ankles) when I go to temples.
+I like to wear a dhoti (cloth wrapped around the waist extending to the ankles) when I go to temples.

 Going out: Western dress is pretty safe for foreign men but shorts may be frowned upon if you’re going to a nice place.